 How Much Value Is In The Companion Pass?

-While our daughter is under two years old until January of 2016, the three of us are flying for just the cost of my ticket and my wife’s taxes.
+While our daughter was under two, the three of us are flying for just the cost of my ticket and my wife’s taxes.
 For Aruba that meant using points instead of paying about $500 out of pocket for me, and then my wife flew for $76 (taxes) and the baby for just $16 (I think there may have been an error there but I am not complaining).
-Assuming that we would have gone on the trip anyway and not just because it was free, we would have paid about $1125 to fly the same trip on American, though we would have earned status and miles and flown in first class due to status and instruments.
+Assuming that we would have gone on the trip anyway and not just because it was free, we would have paid about $1125 to fly the same trip on American, though we would have earned status and miles and flown in first-class due to status and instruments.